Hey everyone! Welcome to Aegis of Candlekeep, the Realms' only extensive Xzar x CHARNAME romance XD

 "Aegis," he whispered.
 "You love cats."

-"You should always take care of the things you love, and ensure never to hurt them," he murmured, and tears formed in his eyes.
+"You should always take care of the things you love, and ensure never to hurt them," he murmured, and he could feel tears pressing at his eyes.
 "That way, they will always be there.
 How would you feel if you were that cat?
-I think you're pretty.
+I think you're the best, my Aegis.
 How would you feel if I strangled you?"

 She frowned.
-Moral compass askew, she could not see the connection between herself and the cat, or recognize that she had harmed something she cared for.
-Nevertheless, as an intelligent and otherwise well-adjusted child, she could see the pain in her foster father's eyes, and was disturbed by it.
+Perhaps she could not see the connection between herself and the cat, or recognize that she had harmed something she cared for.
+Nevertheless, it seemed she could see the pain in his eyes and, miraculously,it *meant* something to her.

-"I'm sorry, Daddy," she told him.
+"I'm sorry, Daddy," she told him, disturbed by her own failing.
+Her little face scrunched up in alarm.
 "I'm sorry.
-I wont every do it again.
+I wont ever do it again.
 Please don't be sad."

 He shivered and bundled her in a tight hug, and she hugged him back, worried and unhappy.
 She buried her face in his shoulder and hair.